ibs-pan/foodwebviz/README.rst

 Foodwebs
 ========

-Foodwebs is a Python package for the creation and visualization of foodwebs / thropic networks.
+Foodwebs is a Python package for the creation and visualization of foodwebs (trophic networks).

 - **Source:** https://github.com/foodwebs
 - **Bug reports:** https://github.com/foodwebs/issues